 sung on the 100 Huntley Street program in Toronto,

-a deep valley.
-I visited that place of dark shadows when the
+us into a deep valley.
+I visited that place of dark shadows

 My $7 garage sale chair has long been replaced by a porch swing, and that's where I go every morning to watch the sunrise with my Lord.
 Creativity flows from the place of His presence.